Weekly COVID-19 update - Houston Today

-For B.C. as a whole, there were 2,033 new cases, bringing the total amount to 29,556.
+For B.C. as a whole, there were 1,799 new cases, bringing the total amount to 25,479.
 According to the most recent B.C.
 CDC reporting period from Jan.
-16 to Jan.
-22, there were 60 new cases reported in Burns Lake, and 131 reported in Smithers and Houston combined.
+23 to Jan.
+29, there were 17 new cases reported in Burns Lake, and 81 reported in Smithers and Houston combined.
+This is down from 60 in Burns Lake and 131 in Smithers and Houston from the previous report.

 Have a story tip?
 Email: